 The width of the Pro’s belt is only 17”, which can take some getting used to, too.
 This width is comparable to TrueForms, the Elite, and the Bells Of Steel, as well as other popular manual models.
-It’s more narrow than your average electric treadmill, but it’s designed to keep you aligned and in a linear running pattern.
+It’s more narrow than your average electric treadmill, but it’s designed to keep your body aligned and in a linear running pattern.
 The length is 62” which offers plenty of room for most running strides.
-Considering this belt is the same size as the Elite, all our reviewers can attest to this.
+So, if you want to run, and all-out sprint, pretty much anyone can on the AssaultRunner Pro.

 One noticeable difference between the AssaultRunners is that the Pro has a less extensive warranty.
 When you purchase the Elite it comes with a 10-year frame and lifetime belt warranty, whereas the Pro comes with a 5-year frame and 150,000-mile belt warranty.
 The belt warranty is still very impressive on the AssaultRunner Pro and definitely instills confidence in the durability of the machine.
 Factoring in the lower price of the Pro, it’s understandable that the warranty isn’t as long.
 The warranty also includes 3 years for moving parts.

 The Pro is pretty straightforward to put together, however, you’ll probably want a hand with assembly, especially taking it out of the box.